Shanquella Robinson's mom knows why her daughter is dead, but says U.S. officials won't act

 In the absence of any arrests six months since Robinson’s death, family attorney Sue-Ann Robinson (who is not related to the family) said she and the family have taken matters into their own hands, calling the FBI’s response to the case thus far “disrespectful.”

-Over the last few months, the family has sought out investigative documents from federal authorities in Mexico about the case, called on President Biden and the State Department to intervene in the case and continued to hold local demonstrations to ensure that Robinson’s name and legacy is not forgotten.
+Over the last few months, the family has sought out investigative documents from federal authorities in Mexico about the case, called on President Biden and the State Department to intervene and continued to hold local demonstrations to ensure that Robinson’s name and legacy are not forgotten.

-Attorney Robinson said she also traveled to Mexico earlier this year for a better understanding of the lack of urgency and was informed by the Mexican Attorney General’s Office that the case is a “high priority” and they’re willing to turn it over to the U.S.; they reportedly claim, however, that the FBI has not taken any action.
+Attorney Robinson said she also traveled to Mexico earlier this year for a better understanding of the lack of urgency and was informed by the Mexican attorney general’s office that the case is a “high priority” and that Mexican authorities are willing to turn it over to the U.S.; they reportedly claim, however, that the FBI has not taken any action.

-“The family is in a situation where they have to carve their own path to justice in this case and have been aware of that from the beginning,” Attorney Robinson told Yahoo News.
-“Having to mourn your child, bury your child, bury your sister and every single day have to make sure that people don’t forget about the case, while essentially fighting with the FBI to do their job.
-It couldn’t be more disrespectful.”
+“The family is in a situation where they have to carve their own path to justice in this case and have been aware of that from the beginning,” attorney Robinson told Yahoo News.
+“Having to mourn your child, bury your child, bury your sister and every single day have to make sure that people don’t forget about the case, while essentially fighting with the FBI to do their job — it couldn’t be more disrespectful.”

-On April 12, federal officials with the U.S. attorneys’ offices in two districts in North Carolina announced they would not bring charges in the death of Robinson based on insufficient evidence in the case.
+On April 12, federal officials with the U.S. attorneys’ offices in two districts in North Carolina announced they would not bring charges in Robinson’s death based on insufficient evidence.

 “The investigation into the circumstances surrounding the death of Ms. Robinson has been a priority for federal prosecutors and the FBI,” a statement issued by the U.S. Attorney’s Office for the Western District of North Carolina read in part.
 “Based on the results of the autopsy and after a careful deliberation and review of the investigative materials by both U.S. Attorneys’ Offices, federal prosecutors informed Ms. Robinson’s family today that the available evidence does not support a federal prosecution.”